w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

-The following course characteristics can help you compare and select courses and/or certification programs.
+The following course characteristics can help you compare and select courses and/or certification programs on web accessibility.

 ### Students' Outcomes